numelon-proprietary/sklair-cli/README.md

 1. Sklair performs document discovery by recursively finding HTML and static files in your project.
 2. The `components` directory of your specified source is then scanned, with each file (hereunto referred to as a "component") being parsed - this is component discovery.
 3. On-demand caching is performed: if a component is static (i.e. there are no Lua directives in it), then it is parsed and cached immediately.
-Otherwise if dynamic, its Lua blocks are kept for runtime processing per individual HTML file.
+Otherwise, if dynamic, its Lua blocks are kept for runtime processing per individual HTML file.
 4. For each file, non-standard HTML tags are replaced with matching components.
 Output is written to a mirrored `build` directory structure.
 5. Non-HTML assets are copied as-is into `build`.

 ## Performance considerations

 Somewhat decent performance considerations have been put into Sklair.
-I initially though of doing component discovery and file discovery sequentially, but then I realised that we would be scanning a bunch of files multiple times and parsing their contents even if we didnt need some components.
+I initially thought of doing component discovery and file discovery sequentially, but then I realised that we would be scanning a bunch of files multiple times and parsing their contents even if we didn't need some components.
 Therefore, there is lazy loading and whatnot.
 Below describes it in better detail:

 - Lazy component caching means components are parsed only when they are actually used in your source HTML files
 - Static versus dynamic resolution is performed, where Lua components are handled separately for performance